 Smoking in healthcare facilities is never a good idea, but this is especially true in close proximity of oxygen-dispensing machines.

-Earlier this year, a patient attempted to light a cigarette while receiving oxygen.
+A patient attempted to light a cigarette while receiving oxygen.
 She was treated for minor burns, and the fire was contained due to a quick response by the local fire department.

 This is particularly dangerous because when there is more oxygen in the air, fires can burn easier, quicker, and hotter than usual, according to the NFPA.